ZhijianZhou01/virusrecom/README.md

 ### 1.1. pip method (recommend)

-virusrecom has been distributed to the standard library of PyPI (https://pypi.org/project/virusrecom/), and can be easily installed by the tool ```pip```.
+virusrecom has been distributed to the standard library of PyPI (https://pypi.org/project/virusrecom/), and the latest version can be easily installed by the tool ```pip```.

 Firstly, download ```Python3``` (https://www.python.org/), and install ```Python3``` and ```pip``` tool, then,